-Unlike Alternatives 1 and 2, Alternative 3 would create three larger target areas on either side of the Monte Christo Mountains.
+Unlike Alternatives 1 and 2, Alternative 3 would create three larger target areas (small targets would be placed within the target areas) on either side of the Monte Cristo Mountains.
 Table 3.1-11 provides additional information regarding the type of target area and the location and soils within these target areas.
 Under this alternative, approximately 4,440 acres would be set aside for new target areas within the proposed B-17 expansion area.